Major League Baseball

 3. The Carlos Rodón roller-coaster continues

 Given the southpaw's turbulence this postseason, the Yankees had to know there was a fat chance that Rodón would unravel the way he did on Saturday.
 Aaron Boone and the Yankees' decision-makers are just as responsible for this poor outing as the left-hander himself is.
-Rodón took the mound for Game 2 having surrendered seven earned runs in his previous three playoff starts (14.1 innings) this October.
+Rodón took the mound for Game 2 having surrendered seven earned runs over his previous three playoff starts (14.1 innings) this October.
 He spiraled against the Royals in the ALDS, then course-corrected in his first outing of the ALCS, only to struggle again in the clincher versus Cleveland.

 On Saturday, he surrendered home runs to Edman, Freddie Freeman and Teoscar Hernández by the third inning and was pulled in the fourth.